GridProtectionAlliance/openHistorian-grafana/README.md

 ### Filter Expression Query Builder

 The _Filter Expression_ query builder is used to define an expression (see [filter expression syntax](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Documentation/FilterExpressions.md)) to select the series to trend.
 Complex expressions can be created that will dynamically query data series.
-Query results will mutate as the availability of the source point data changes, i.e., query result series will change as data points are added or removed.
+Query results will mutate as the availability of the source point data changes, i.e., series derived from the query result will change as data points are added or removed in the openHistorian.

 ![Filter Expression Query Type](https://raw.githubusercontent.com/GridProtectionAlliance/openHistorian-grafana/master/src/img/FilterExpression.png)

 ### Text Editor Query Builder

-The _Text Editor_ query builder is used to manually specify a text based query expression for the openHistorian Grafana data source metrics.
+The _Text Editor_ query builder is used to manually specify a text based query expression for openHistorian Grafana data source metrics.
 The expression can be any combination of directly specified point tag names, Guid identifiers or measurement keys separated by semi-colons - _or_ - a filter expression that will select several series at once.

 ![Text Editor Query Type](https://raw.githubusercontent.com/GridProtectionAlliance/openHistorian-grafana/master/src/img/TextEditor.png)

 > Note that switching from the `Element List` or `Filter Expression` query builder screens to the `Text Editor` will keep the expression as built so far to allow further manual updates to the expression.
 However, any manual changes made to the filter expression while on the `Text Editor` query screen will not flow back to the `Element List` or `Filter Expression` query builder screens.
-Moreover, switching back to or between the `Element List` or `Filter Expression` query builder screens will automatically clear out any existing expression.
+Moreover, switching back to or between the `Element List` and `Filter Expression` query builder screens will automatically clear out any existing expression.

 #### Direct Tag Specification